 I can assure my hon.
 Friend that I have put in place an interim procedure to ensure that there is sign-off from senior officials in all three relevant Departments and ministerial sign-off on any proposed export licences to the relevant parties.
 I also assure him that we are conducting an investigation, which will be led by a director general from the Department for Work and Pensions, into exactly what went wrong in this case to ensure that it cannot happen again.

 I recognise and welcome the Secretary of State’s apology and acceptance of responsibility.
-It is true that the breaches in export licensing that are the subject of this urgent question may well be described, as she said, as “procedural”.
-But this case highlights some profound problems with her Department.
-We are talking about spare parts for armoured vehicles and for military radio used by Saudi land forces, which form half of the Saudi military and were operating on the ground in Yemen when the licences were issued, forming part of the invasion by land into Yemen by a country—Saudi Arabia—found to be in breach of international humanitarian law, which is precisely what is supposed to be checked before licences are granted.
+It is true that the breaches in export licensing that are the subject of this urgent question may well be described, as she said, as “procedural”, but this case highlights some profound problems with her Department.
+We are talking about spare parts for armoured vehicles and for military radio used by Saudi land forces, which form half the Saudi military and were operating on the ground in Yemen when the licences were issued, forming part of the invasion by land into Yemen by a country—Saudi Arabia—found to be in breach of international humanitarian law, which is precisely what is supposed to be checked before licences are granted.

 Can the Secretary of State tell us whether the provision of incomplete information shared across the Government was simple incompetence?
 Were her Department and others not aware of their responsibilities in this regard?
 She will have to be convincing, because I am not convinced that the actions being taken so far remove the perception that this Government and this Department are prepared to ignore the law—in this case, from the Court of Appeal—when it suits them to do so.

-The Court of Appeal was very clear in its judgment that there is a rigorous and robust process in place across Government.
-The question is about the specific sharing of information between Government Departments.
+The Court of Appeal was very clear in its judgment that there is a rigorous and robust process in place across the Government.
+The question is about the specific sharing of information between Departments.
 I have absolute confidence that the unit, when it receives information, implements that in doing its work.
 The issue is the sharing of information.
-That is why we have conducted an internal review of the licences already issued as well as asking another Government Department to look across the board at where information was shared.
+That is why we have conducted an internal review of the licences already issued as well as asking another Department to look across the board at where information was shared.
 This is not an issue about the process, which was deemed by the Court of Appeal to be rigorous and robust; it is about how that process has been followed.
 A lot of people are saying, “Why can’t we do this quicker?”
 It is very important that we get this right.
 In the interim period, I have put in place a procedure that makes sure that there is senior sign-off from all three Departments—the Foreign Office, the Ministry of Defence and the DIT—as well as ministerial sign-off.
 There was not ministerial sign-off on these licences.
 This was done under the previous procedure.
 There will now be ministerial sign-off on all the relevant licences.

 I welcome my right hon.
 Friend’s statement.
 It is important when we get things wrong that we own up to it and take responsibility.
 Can she please assure this House that no further licences will be granted to Saudi Arabia or its coalition partners for weapons that could be used in Yemen, especially when many are Scottish-made?